 • Date: 8 days between Kislev 25-Cheshvan 4

-• Event: The memorial of the re-dedication of the Temple under the Maccabees and G-d's miraculous work of making 1 days worth of oil last for 8 days.
+• Event: The memorial of the re-dedication of the Temple under the Maccabees and G-d's miraculous work of making one day's worth of oil last for eight days.

 • Pictures of Messiah: As the "light of the world", Messiah was likely conceived around this time.